zshoorbajee/FlatironProject4/README.md

 * **NORP**: Nationalities or religious or political groups.
 * **ORG**: Companies, agencies, institutions, etc.

+**NER on `location` column:**

+In the raw dataset, the `location` column is not very useful.
+The values are user-generated and many of them are nonesense.
+To extract some value, I used NER to make a binary variable indicating if each `location` value is recognized with a "GPE" tag.

 ### Meta-features <a name="meta_features"></a>
 I was able to engineer more features from each tweet using seemingly arbitrary information from it.
 Here are the featurs I engineered: